be-fe/iSlider/README.md

 It can handle any elements that need to be slide, like picture list or different dom elements.
 It features:

+* Performance is extremely great with hardware acceleration and little memory consumption.
 * Animation can be customized with user defined functions (default, rotate, depth, flow, flip).
-* You can easily hook to a plethora of custom events (onslidestart, onslide, onslideend, onslidechange)
+* You can easily hook to a plethora of custom events (onslidestart, onslide, onslideend, onslidechange).
 * Damping effect, Infinite Looping, Autometic sliding and Vertical/Horizontal Sliding can be configured.
+* Support desktop gesture which is convenient for testing.
+* Support image preloader to improve user experience.

 <h2 id="demo">Demo of iSlider</h2>